openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_common.md

 > **NOTE**: Although the Synchronous API can be somewhat easier to start with, prefer to use the Asynchronous (callbacks-based, below) API in the production code.
 The reason is that it is the most general and scalable way to implement the flow control for any possible number of requests (and hence both latency and throughput scenarios).

-The key advantage of the Async approach is a fac that device is busy with the inference, so the application can do other things in parallel (e.g. populating inputs or scheduling other requests) rather than wait for the current inference to complete first.
+The key advantage of the Async approach is that when a device is busy with the inference, the application can do other things in parallel (e.g. populating inputs or scheduling other requests) rather than wait for the current inference to complete first.

 In the example below, inference is applied to the results of the video decoding.
 It is possible to keep two parallel infer requests, and while the current is processed, the input frame for the next is being captured.
 This essentially hides the latency of capturing, so that the overall frame rate is rather determined only by the slowest part of the pipeline (decoding vs inference) and not by the sum of the stages.